yaocanwei/smallchat/README.md

 # Chat Server in Go

-This repository contains a simple chat server written in Go.
-The server allows multiple clients to connect and communicate with each other using TCP connections.
-Clients can set their nicknames and send messages to the entire chat room.
+This repository is a Go language-based transformation of the original [smallchat](https://github.com/antirez/smallchat) by antirez.
+We present a simple yet powerful chat server written in Go, leveraging the concurrency and network libraries of Go to provide a robust chat service that handles multiple clients over TCP connections.

 ## Features